-Akshay Kumar, Alia Bhatt & Disha Patani Are Heartbroken To See The Burning Pics Of Amazon Rainforest
+Akshay Kumar, Alia Bhatt & Disha Patani Are Heartbroken To See Burning Pics Of Amazon Rainforest

-Ever since the burning pictures of Amazon rainforest have been landed on social media, netizens can't stop talking about it.
-People are every bit worried and scared and now, Bollywood celebs including Akshay Kumar, Alia Bhatt and Disha Patani react to the same.
+Ever since the burning pictures of Amazon rainforest landed on social media, netizens can't stop talking about it.
+People are every bit worried and scared, and now, Bollywood celebs including Akshay Kumar, Alia Bhatt and Disha Patani reacted to the same.

-Akshay Kumar took to his Twitter page and wrote, "Been seeing heart-breaking & alarming pictures of the Amazon rainforest which has been on fire since more than 2 weeks!It is responsible for 20% of the world's oxygen.This affects each one of us...the earth may survive climate change but we won't. #SaveTheAmazon #PrayForTheAmazon."
+Akshay Kumar took to his Twitter page and wrote, "Been seeing heart-breaking & alarming pictures of the Amazon rainforest which has been on fire since more than 2 weeks!It is responsible for 20% of the world's oxygen.This affects each one of us...the earth may survive climate change but we won't. #SaveTheAmazon #PrayForTheAmazon." (sic)

-Alia Bhatt also reacted to heartbreaking pictures of Amazon rainforest and wrote, "The 'lungs of our planet' are burning!
+Alia Bhatt also reacted to the heartbreaking pictures of the Amazon rainforest fire and wrote, "The 'lungs of our planet' are burning!
 The #AmazonRainforest is home to about 3 Mn species of plants & animals and 1 Mn indigenous people.
 It plays an important role in keeping the planet's carbon dioxide levels in check.
-We won't exist without it! #SaveTheAmazon #PrayforAmazonas."
+We won't exist without it! #SaveTheAmazon #PrayforAmazonas." (sic)

 Disha Patani also sounded every bit concerned and wrote, "Terrifying to think that the Amazon is the largest rain forest on the planet, creating 20% of the earth's oxygen, basically the lungs of the world, has been on fire and burning for the last 16 days running, with literally NO media coverage whatsoever!
-Why?."
+Why?" (sic)

 Alia Bhatt On Fighting Negativity Around Her: I Have Never Had Any Negative Thoughts Towards Anyone